Gardendale Divorce Attorney & Divorce Lawyers

 Whether it’s an uncontested or contested divorce you need, our team can help.
 However, it is important to note that the attorney fees associated with a contested divorce are significantly higher than an uncontested due to the conflict resolution and litigation involved, the hearings and the court fees.
 As do most divorce lawyers, our Gardendale divorce attorneys require a retainer for such services and the attorney will bill hourly in a manner dependent upon work performed.
 In conclusion, the more complex your divorce is and the longer it takes, the more expensive it will get.

-Retainers for contested divorces can range from $1500 to $5000 or more, but this all depends on how convoluted the issues are and how much they are contested by the opposite party.
+Retainers for contested divorces can be thousands of dollars, but this all depends on how convoluted the issues are and how much they are contested by the opposite party.
 It is important to know that when minor children are of the marriage, retainers will be higher than in divorces without children involved.
 However, this is not the only factor that determines the prices.

 To get a quote for the amount you will pay as a retainer that allows us to begin work on your case, call our Gardendale divorce lawyer today.
 You can expect a quick phone consultation with our divorce attorney before we can quote you a fee, especially if there are minor children or other potentially complex issues involved.
 This is the reason an Gardendale uncontested divorce is almost always cheaper and easier.